 Certain lesions that would not test as malignant, will also respond well to bloodroot treatment.

-Oral Bloodroot for Pets
+Oral Bloodroot for Dogs and Pets

 As in humans, tolerance of oral bloodroot varies.
 Begin with a low dose, and always put it in food: a pinch of powder for a small dog or a cat, and half a capsule for a large dog.
 Vomiting or retching is an indication that the dose is too high.
 You may be able to increase the dose more slowly.